Case Studies

 As we learn from practical experience and through collaborative efforts, we are collecting and sharing insights as we go.

 To support organisations navigating the different tools and methodologies available, members of the Resilient Futures Investment Roundtable explored examples of resilience valuation in practice.
-These case studies shed light on the suitability of existing tools and resources in different decision-making contexts.
+These case studies shed light on the suitability of existing tools and resources in different decision-making contexts, and demonstrate emerging approaches to resilient investment decision-making.

 Johannesburg City Council use of SAVi assessment of disaster resilient urban planning